Undergraduate supervision

 Undergraduate Lab Trainees

-Forghanisoong, Yasmine (2023-Present).
-Currently completing her undergraduate honours degree under the supervision of Dr. Ryan Rhodes.
+Hilgartner, James.
+(2024-Present).
+Acted as a Research Assistant in multiple trials.
+Currently completing his undergraduate honours degree under the supervision of Dr. Ryan Rhodes.

 Swolf, Christine.
 (2021-Present).
 Acted as a Research Assistant involved in multiple trials and contributed to study recruitment.